w3f/polkadot-wiki/README.md

   on Polkadot.
 </p>

-:speech_balloon: **Please be advised: The Wiki will undergo a major revamp over the next several weeks in an attempt to improve its configuration, functionality, relevancy, adequacy, and overall design.
-The new Wiki will exist in a new repository, still under Web3 Foundation.**

-> :scroll: This repository will still be maintained in the meantime, and contributions are always encouraged.

 ## Contributing to Documentation

 The Technical Education team at Web3 Foundation are the primary maintainers of the Wiki and will review